plone/cookieplone-templates/templates/sub/project_settings/{{ cookiecutter.__folder_name }}/frontend/README.md

 }
 ```

-Download and install the new add-on by running:
+Download and install the new add-on.

 ```
 yarn install
 ```

-Start volto with:
+Start Volto.

 ```
 yarn start